 In response to those needs, and to provide others with much-wanted variety, an alternative source of collagen is gaining fast in popularity – collagen made from fish.

-Wild Caught Marine Collagen is an outstanding alternative to traditional sources of collagen and provides a much-welcomed alternative for those wishing to avoid or minimize their consumption of mammal-derived ingredients.
+Available in either convenient capsules or unflavored and flavorless powder that you can add to any beverage, Wild-Caught Marine Collagen is an outstanding alternative to traditional sources of collagen.
+Either form provides a much-welcomed alternative for those wishing to avoid or minimize their consumption of mammal-derived ingredients.

-Made with wild-caught, deep-sea cod (Gadus morhua), Marine Collagen offers some unique qualities compared to other sources of collagen.
+Made with the skin from wild-caught, deep-sea cod (Gadus morhua), Marine Collagen offers some unique qualities compared to other sources of collagen.

 - Fish skin is rich in collagen, which makes up between 70% and 80% of the skin’s dry weight.